Dangu people

 Two prominent clans of the Dangu are the Rirratjingu and Galpu clans.

 Country

 The extent of Dangu territory could not be established by Tindale, who located them in the general area of Yirrkala Mission, Cape Arnhem, Melville Bay, and Port Bradshaw.

 Social organisation

 Like all Yolŋu societies, the Dangu, identified as a grouping of clans sharing similar dialects, were organised according to the Dhuwa and Yirritja (Jiritja) moieties.
 Their ethnonymic identity as a unified group was based on their common word for the demonstrative pronoun "this".
-They are divided into six clans according to which moiety they belong to, of four Dua, and six Yirritja.
+They are divided into six clans according to which moiety they belong to, of four Dua, and two Yirritja.